 Origins of Ugly Christmas Sweaters

 As the millennium arrived, ugly Christmas sweaters became a tradition in Vancouver, Canada in 2002.
 To celebrate the feel-good and cheerful nature of the holiday season, Chris Boyd and John Birch held the first-ever ugly Christmas sweater party.
 The required attire was an ugly sweater.
 The uglier, the better.
 The guests in attendance, almost 1,000 people in total, embraced the idea of wearing the boldest and most colorful garments imaginable.
 The idea gave ugly Christmas sweaters a fresh and younger reputation for nice boys and girls of all ages that eventually caught on through word-of-mouth.
+No video exists today from the first party.
+Try to find one!

 Iconic Ugly Christmas Sweaters